cs10/sp23/lab-checkoffs.md

     - Show us your `pandigital` block and explain how it works.
     - Show us your `factorion` block and explain how it works.
     - Show us your `list all factorions` function.
 How does this compare to the `list all pandigital numbers` function?
+  - lab_name: Boards
+    lab_no: 11
+    topic_file: berkeley_bjc/lists/tic-tac-toe.topic
+    questions:
+    - Why did we have variables like “Size”, “Start”, and “Display Width” when designing our board?
+What do they do?
+    - Explain an advantage of using an underlying board structure when designing a game.
+    - Show your working board game by moving the sprite around the board and clicking to place bugs.
+  - lab_name: Welcome to Python
+    lab_no: 12
+    topic_file: berkeley_bjc/python/besides-blocks-welcome-parsons.topic
+    questions:
+    - What is the difference between the "python", "python file.py", and "python -i file.py" terminal commands?
+    - What is the difference between the "print" and "return" python commands?
+    - Show your "reverse_string(string)" function.
+If you implemented it iteratively, explain the recursive solution.
+If you implemented it recursively, explain the iterative solution.
+    - Show your "palindrome(string)" function.
+    - Show your c-curve function and its output.

 ---
 # Lab Check-Offs